RuanUrb/Post-Comments-Service/README.md

 - Events service
 - Client

-Would you try to run it locally, first go `npm install` in each service directory.
+Would you try to run it locally, first go `npm install` in each service directory, then `npm start`.